QRB-Labs/qrb/docs/hosting.md

 ### Services

-Colocation service includes space, power and all necessary infrastucture.
+Colocation service consists of data center rackspace, internet connectivity, power and all necessary infrastucture in secure facilities.
 Hosting includes colocation service plus server monitoring and maintenance (but does not include hardware parts).

 ### Prices per server per month